mattetti/merb-book/README.markdown

 ## How to contribute

+ * Install the github gem from http://github.com/defunkt/github-gem/tree/master
  * Fork this project
+ * Clone a copy of your repository to the local machine
+ * Checkout the remote branch for the LANGUAGE that you're working on using '$ gh pull mattetti LANGUAGE'
+ * Checkout a local copy of language branch '$ gh checkout -b LANGUAGE'
+ * Set up a remote branch on github for your language with '$ git push origin LANGUAGE'
- * Modify, fix, add content
+ * Modify, fix, and add content in your local LANGUAGE branch
+ * Merge in the upstream changes using the command '$ gh pull --merge mattetti LANGUAGE'
+ * Push your changes back to github using 'git push'
- * send me a pull request
+ * Send Mattetti a pull request

 For the moment, the content of the book is located inside <tt>./book-content/</tt>